This section in the Webmail interface has features that edit your settings.

 This interface allows you to manage certificates for your server's services.

-This interface allows you to enable or disable ModSecurity for your domains.
+This interface allows you to configure your Manage2 account's security questions.

 The EasyApache FileProtect option improves the security of each user's public_html directory.

 This document lists several tips that you can use to make your cPanel & WHM server more secure.